dadi/docs/docs/web.md

 }
 ```

+The defaults order for finding API information is:

+* The `api` and `auth` blocks
+* Or an `api` configuration defined with "type": "dadiapi"
+* Or an api with no defined type
+* Or the api in position `api[0]`
+* Or settings in the source of the datasource itself

 ### auth

-> This block is used in conjunction with the `api` block above.
+> This block is used in conjunction with the `api` block above, but is also used in calls to the status and cache flush endpoints.

 | Property | Type | Default | Description | Example |
 |:--|:--|:--|:--|:--|